-If you’re seeking new buyers, looking to expand your product portfolio or want to see emerging new products from Australia, the Trade Zone is the place.
+If you’re seeking new buyers, looking to expand your product portfolio or want to see emerging new products from Australia, the Trade Zone is the place for you.

 Are you close to exporting but want to test your product on an international audience?
 The emerging exporters’ area allows you to test your products with buyers and get instant market feedback.